These 9 Behaviors Totally Expose Someone With A Serious Savior Complex

 As a savior, that’s not your style.
 You find it hard to sit and listen when you, of course, have the perfect solution to their issue.
 You see yourself as a fixer and can’t seem to just be a shoulder to cry on.

-9. You try to change people.
+9. They try to change people

 For someone with a savior complex, if you’d just listen to them, you’d have the perfect life plan.
-Saviors believe they have magical powers to influence others, and no one is immune from their suggestions.
+Saviors believe they have magical powers to influence others, and no one is immune to their suggestions.

 Someone with a savior complex might suggest a career change, a hobby, even a diet if they believe it would benefit you, thereby giving them the credit they undoubtedly deserve.